There are no products listed under this category.

 Temporary magnets usually refer to some iron and iron alloys that can be easily magnetized even by a week magnetic field, but their magnetic strength would gradually get lost when the external magnetic field is removed.

-Electromagnet is a device that is consisted of a core of magnetic material (e.g. iron) surrounded by a coil through which an electric current is passed to magnetize the core.The magnetic field disappears when the current is turned off.
-Thus, this types of magnets are soft, and easily been demagnetized.
+Electromagnet is a device that consists of a core of magnetic material (e.g. iron) surrounded by a coil through which an electric current is passed to magnetize the core.The magnetic field disappears when the current is turned off.
+Thus, these types of magnets are soft, and easily demagnetized.
 On the plus side, the strength/pole direction of an electromagnet can be changed by simply changing the amount and direction of electric current that flows through the coil.
 Electromagnets are widely used in motors, hard drives, TVs and many other applications.